Slow Cooker Beef Short Ribs with Red Wine Sauce

 Carrots: Bring gentle sweetness and earthiness, rounding out the flavor profile.

-STEP ONE: SEAR THE RIBS
+STEP TWO: SEAR THE RIBS

 Dry the ribs with a paper towel, then generously salt.
 Heat the olive oil on medium-high to high heat.
 Once heated, add the ribs and sear on every side for about 30-45 seconds.
 I lean the ribs against each other or the edge of the pan to sear the ends and keep them from falling over.

-Remove the ribs and set them aside on a plate.
+DEGLAZE: Remove the ribs and set them aside on a plate.
 Reduce the heat to medium-low and add the wine to deglaze the pan.
 Cook for a couple of minutes and then add to the slow cooker pot.

-STEP FOUR: SLOW COOK
+STEP FOUR: ADD VEGGIES/BEEF AND COOK

 STEP FIVE: DE-FAT THE SAUCE

 Let the sauce cool and then put it in a sealable airtight container.
 Refrigerate overnight.
-The next day, a hardened layer of fat will have formed at the top.
+The next day, a solidified layer of fat will have formed at the top.
 Scrape it off and discard.

-STEP SIX: PAIR IT AND FEAST!
+STEP SIX: PAIR WITH WINE, SERVE WITH MASH, AND FEAST!

 Slow Cooked Short Ribs with Red Wine Sauce